 01100001 00100000 01110000 01110010 01101001 01101110 01100011 01100101 00100000 01101011 01101001 01110011 01110011 01100101 01100100 00100000 01101000 01100101 01110010

-My much-feared algebra teacher was kind, warm, funny, and female.
+My much-feared algebra teacher was kind, warm, funny – and female.
 For the first time, math felt cohesive.
-She pushed me to look into science, to venture into the world of numbers, a subject I thought I was too stupid for.
-Math became like writing- a series of stories, but you had to struggle to reach happily ever after.
+She pushed me to look into science, to venture into the world of numbers, a subject I never thought I would grasp.
+Math became like writing – a series of stories where you struggled to reach the happily ever after.
 By freshman year, I knew my way around puzzles.
 I began to explore astrophysics, which tumbled into more mathematics, which tumbled into an ever-nerdier spiral.
 I discovered a rhythm flitting between equations, something musical, almost like dance.
 There were rules to be obeyed, yes, but they had logic, reason, symmetry, purpose.
-Numbers made stars collapse and black holes spins and nautilus shells curve and I, I could finally read them.
+Numbers made stars collapse and black holes spin and nautilus shells curve and I, I could finally read them.

 This piece has been published in Teen Ink’s monthly print magazine.